WHAT IS NEVOME?

 WHEN SHOULD I TEST?

-Nevome can currently be ordered if the PLA test is positive.
+Nevome can be ordered if the PLA test is positive.
 Nevome and the PLA are intended for use on pigmented skin lesions, clinically suspicious for melanoma.
-These lesions may meet one or more ABCDE criteria.
-Nevome uses include:
+DermTech’s Nevome helps to facilitate the early detection of melanoma skin cancer.

 At DermTech, We Love Making a Difference in Patient Care